 - Leeloo's "thermal bandages" cover just enough of her body to keep the film at PG-13.

 - The uniforms worn by the stewardesses, and McDonald's waitresses.

 - Zorg's male guards get in on the act, with tiny biker shorts.

 - The woman a Mangalore disguises as in the airport.
 She is wearing a see-through plastic skirt, over fishnet hose and a thong.
 In public.
 She fits right in.

-- Stupid Crooks: Aside from wearing a picture of Korben's hallway on his head, the mugger who held Korben had no idea what he was doing, and Korben easily and peacefully disarmed him and stored the gun among many other previously appropriated weapons, even bemusedly complimenting him on his "hat".
+- Stupid Crooks: Aside from wearing a picture of Korben's hallway on his head, the mugger who holds Korben up has no idea what he's doing, and Korben easily and peacefully disarms him and stores the gun among many other previously appropriated weapons, even amusedly complimenting him on his "hat".